kosimst/backdropper/README.md

 ### Overview

 Dropper lets allows you to use the until-now unsupported CSS-Property `backdrop-filter`.
 It works with scrolling.
+It is implemented using custom elements.

+### Used technologies

+- Typescript
+- CustomElements
+- ShadowDOM for encapsulation
+- LitElement as base class for CustomElement

+### Usage

+Simply use the `backdrop-filter` CSS-Property with the same values as in the normal `filter`-property.
+Then, import the polyfill as seen in `index.html` and execute the function.

 ### Features

 #### Currently done

 - `backdrop-filter` for `<style>`-Tags
+- CustomElement
 - Scroll support
+- Resize Support

 #### Coming

-- Resize support
 - Support for external stylesheets
-- Customizations via JavaScript-API

 - Support for WebComponents (ShadowDom + Style encapsulation)

 ### Try

 Currenty, this package is in early development.
 It will be published to npm.
 At the moment you have to clone this repository and compile the `.ts`-files.
+You have to serve it through polymer-cli with `npm run dev`.
 You can try this polyfill out in the `index.html`.

 ### TODOs

 - Adding 'Coming'-Features
-- Performance improvements
-  - Scrolling
-  - Scanning for CSS-rules
 - Demo site
 - CI-Setup